 established, continues in the path of plastic arts, with new creations, she begins

 showing her work in various exhibitions and local events.
-To mention a few, she has
+She has

 performed in multiples collective exhibitions at the “Milander Center for the Arts and